 Polytar is one of those shampoos that is extremely highly regarded by sufferers of Scalp Psoriasis in the UK.
 It doesn’t seem to have the same reputation globally despite being widely available, and sites like this will go some way to educating people about the global options.

-Despite being incredibly popular, GlaxoSmithKline who manufacture the product, have suddenly ceased manufacturing it at all in the UK.
+Despite being incredibly popular, GlaxoSmithKline (who manufactures the product) has suddenly ceased manufacturing it at all in the UK.
 They won’t explain why either, some suspect they don’t like working with Coal Tar.
 Others are claiming that its supplier has run out of the stuff.
 Whatever the reason, it is still available on Amazon, typically from Thailand, but the price is still relatively reasonable.

 Coal Tar isn’t an active ingredient I personally like.
 I’m pretty sensitive to it and it smells, but many many psoriasis/mild seb derm sufferers swear by it so I gave Polytar a go.